PowerShell/PowerShell-RFC/1-Draft/RFC0000-Chain-Operators.md

 #### New Abstract Syntax Tree (AST) types

-The new AST type, `PipelineChainAst`, will be created to represent a pipeline chain.
-This will inherit from `PipelineBaseAst` and may occur anywhere a `PipelineBaseAst` does in a PowerShell AST.
+Two new AST types are proposed:

+- `PipelineChainAst`, which refers to a pipeline chain that can be used anywhere where a pipeline could be currently.
+  This inherits from `PipelineBaseAst`.
+- `StatementChainAst`, which refers to a pipeline chain used anywhere a statement could be currently.
+  This inherits from `StatementAst`

+The separation of these ASTs means it remains impossible to create certain constructions using AST constructors that the parser would not allow.

-`ICustomAstVisitor2` and `AstVisitor2` would be extended to deal with this AST, and .NET Core 3's new default interface implementation feature would be leveraged to ensure this does not break things as previous syntactic introductions have been forced to.
+`ICustomAstVisitor2` and `AstVisitor2` would be extended to deal with these ASTs, and .NET Core 3's new default interface implementation feature would be leveraged to ensure this does not break things as previous syntactic introductions have been forced to.